VIWELL-Tech/devops-assesment/README.md

 The Applicant can choose any technology stack, and should meet the following requirements:

-* The entire stack should be able to run locally on a developer's machine
+* The entire stack should be able to run locally on a developer's machine (minikube etc)

 * The country- and airport-service run isolated from each other